-Adam Rippon Didn't Win The Gold, But People Are Still Very Much In Love With Him
+Gold Medal Or Not, Adam Rippon Has Won The Olympics

 Advertisement

 But it was Rippon's performance that was especially moving for the LGBT community.
-There were even Pride Flags on display in the Olympic arena.
+There were even pride flags on display in the Olympic arena.

 People were pretty proud of him, especially considering the figure skater suffered a broken foot last year.